lzx3x3/HPC/README.md

 courses for more depth.

-Code examples and assignments from this course will be written in compiled languages (C, C++, CUDA).
+Code examples and assignments from this course will be written in compiled languages (C, C++, CUDA [although CUDA will be deemphasized in comparison to past years]).
 Most HPC computing systems run POSIX-y operating systems, so basic comfort with command line tools is expected, and a willingness to learn new tools will make life a lot easier.
+[PACE Training] has some slides under Linux 101/102 which may be helpful to those who are becoming comfortable with the command line.

 **This is not a course for learning compiled languages for the first time:** In this course, some assignments require you to write your code to match a given C